afridpashahp/afridpashahp/README.md

 * 🧩 I enjoy solving complex problems and debugging tricky issues
 * 📚 Continuously learning and improving my engineering skills
 * 🤖 Fascinated by the evolution of AI and intelligent software
+* ⚙️ Interested in finding opportunities to automate repetitive processes
 * ⚡ Always looking for simpler and more efficient solutions

 ---